ankitranjan5/atlassian-mcp-server/README.md

 ```

 3. Visit the app:
-- Home page: `http://localhost:8080/` — click "Connect to JIRA" to start OAuth.
+- Home page: `http://localhost:8080/` — click "Connect to Atlassian" to start OAuth.
 - After consent, you'll be shown a `JIRA_CONNECTION_TOKEN` on the success page.

 Using the connection token with Claude
 - Copy the `JIRA_CONNECTION_TOKEN` from the OAuth success page into your agent configuration (e.g. `claude_desktop_config.json`) so the agent can call this server on behalf of the principal.

 Endpoints of interest
-- `GET /` — simple HTML home with a "Connect to JIRA" button.
+- `GET /` — simple HTML home with a "Connect to Atlassian" button.
 - `GET /auth/jira` — starts OAuth flow (redirects to `/oauth2/authorization/jira`).
 - `GET /auth/jira/callback` — OAuth callback endpoint.
 After success, prints the generated `JIRA_CONNECTION_TOKEN`.
 - The LLM tools are registered through Spring AI MCP Server using the `JiraService` bean (no separate REST endpoints for those; they are callable by the agent through MCP).